Maryam308/Fresca/README.md

 Fresca is a **full-stack recipe management app** built using the MEN stack (MongoDB, Express.js, Node.js).
 It allows users to browse, create, edit, and delete recipes in a clean and intuitive interface.
 Whether you're a home cook or a culinary explorer, Fresca helps you organize your favorite dishes and discover new ones.

-The goal of this project is to practice authentication, authorization, RESTful routing, and CRUD functionality within a well-designed UI.
+The goal of this project is to practice RESTful routing, and CRUD functionality within a well-designed UI.

 ---